Social-AI-VU/social-interaction-cloud/docs/source/tutorials/4_motion.rst

     nao = Nao(ip="NAO_IP_HERE")

 Specify which Nao parts you want to record (NOTE: a 'chain' is a group of body parts, or a link of joints).
-The full list can be found `here <http://doc.aldebaran.com/2-8/family/nao_technical/bodyparts_naov6.html#nao-chains>`_.
+The full list can be found in the `Nao body parts documentation <http://doc.aldebaran.com/2-8/family/nao_technical/bodyparts_naov6.html#nao-chains>`_.

 .. code-block:: python